FACTBOX-EU response plans on migration crisis

 LEGAL MIGRATION

 The EU executive is reviewing schemes to issue EU visas to skilled workers as among the safe routes for immigration.
-It plans to bring new proposals in early 2016. ($1 = 0.8977 euros) (Additional reporting by Francesco Guarascio and Philip Blenkinsop; Reporting by Alastair Macdonald; Editing by Alison Williams)
+(Additional reporting by Francesco Guarascio; Reporting by Alastair Macdonald; Editing by Alison Williams)

 * Refinery's fuel production at least 50 pct capacity -trade